 Graduate and Professional Programs

-Deciding whether to pursue a research-based Ph.D. program versus a professional master's degree can be difficult and certainly hinges on your ultimate goals.
+Deciding whether to pursue a research-based Ph.D. program versus a professional master's degree hinges on your ultimate goals.
 In addition to speaking with an adviser at OCS, discuss this decision with trusted members of the faculty who have advised or taught you in a related discipline.
 Faculty are often in the best position to describe the academic and research components of graduate education and may even connect you to their colleagues in departments and schools across the country for further information.